 In cases where neither of the intended parents, or a single individual, is not genetically related to the child born through surrogacy, the intended parent(s) will need to complete an adoption after birth in order to establish their legal parental rights.

-A: Yes.
+Yes.
 However, the provisions of the Gestational Surrogacy Act make second-parent adoptions unnecessary in most cases.
 An exception would be if the intended parent is in a relationship but unmarried and one of the partners is not genetically related to the child, the partner with no genetic connection would need to complete a second-parent adoption.

-In cases where neither intended parent is genetically related to the child and/or if they cant obtain a parentage order, they would need to complete a stepparent adoption.
+In cases where neither intended parent is genetically related to the child and/or if they can’t obtain a parentage order, they would need to complete a stepparent adoption.

-A: Intended parents who use a donor egg or donor sperm go through the same process as intended parents who are genetically related to the child born via surrogacy.
+Intended parents who use a donor egg or donor sperm go through the same process as intended parents who are genetically related to the child born via surrogacy.
 In cases where the intended parents use a donor embryo and neither of them is related to the child, they will need to adopt the child post-birth.

 Ryan Ferrante